konstellation-io/kdl-project-template/README.md

   ...
 ```

-There are two recomendations regarding which image to use:
+There are two recommendations regarding which image to use:

-1. Using an oficial runtime image.
-These images are used for runing the KDL Usertools and have everything you need to run your code.
-If using one of these images take in account that the first thing you would need to do in the drone pipeline is to install your custom dependencies (`pipenv install`).
-You can fin info about runtimes and their docker images inside KDL in the Usertools Settings section.
+1. Using an official runtime image.
+These images are used for running the KDL Usertools and have everything you need to run your code.
+If using one of these images take into account that the first thing you would need to do in the drone pipeline is to install your custom dependencies (`pipenv install`).
+You can find info about runtimes and their docker images inside KDL in the Usertools Settings section.
 2. Using a custom image.
-In this case the recomendation is to build a new layer inside the official runtime images adding whatever you need to run your expirents/trainings.
+For this case it is recommended to build a new layer on top of the official runtime images adding whatever you need to run your experiments/trainings.

 ## Logging experiment results (MLflow)